azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 We have seen how to plan and track our work with GitHub project boards.
 There are many ways to map an agile process, but certainly no one-size-fits-all solution.
 Projects can be created and managed at the organizational or repository level.
 Unfortunately, labels, milestones and issues are always assigned to a repository, which makes the handling of a project at the organizational level somewhat difficult, especially if you want to manage a project across multiple repositories.

-GitHub is working on the next generation of Project planning and it will be exciting to see how more complex planning scenarios can be mapped with it. if you are interested, why don't you sign up for the beta?
+GitHub is working on the next generation of Project planning and it will be exciting to see how more complex planning scenarios can be mapped with it.
+If you are interested, why don't you sign up for the beta?
 [GitHub Issues - Project planning for developers](https://github.com/features/issues).

 If you've already worked with Azure Boards, you can also connect Azure Boards to GitHub: